SodabaOloumi/node-js-project/README.md

  This is a simple app in the online part of the course. which is worked with NodeJS and bootstrap ready template.

 ##  Workflow
-1: Admin, Professor, and Students can logen and register.
+1: Admin, Professors, and Students can logen and register.

-2: Admin can add, edit, delete the professors, students, courses and view thier profile .
+2: Admin can add, edit, delete the professors, students, courses and can view thier profiles .

-3: Professors can view thier courses, add lessons and set thier profile.
+3: Professors can view thier courses, add lessons and set thier profiles.

 4: Students can view thier lessons and set thier profile.